russharr/hello-world/README.md

 # hello-world
 Hello-world repository
-Thia project is simply to allow me to create a hello world program in some language that I have not yet decided.
+This a project is simply to allow me to create a hello world program in some language that I have not yet decided.